Fusion-Party-Aus/Formal-Documents/Constitution.md

 ### 92. Branches

-1. The Committee may establish or disband Branches of the Association.
+1. The Committee may affiliate or disaffiliate Branches of the Association by unanimous assent, or in accordance with these rules.

 2. The purposes of each Branch are to—